10 people killed in shooting at Texas high school; suspect in custody

 A 17-year-old student dressed in a trenchcoat and armed with a shotgun and a revolver barged inside a classroom at a southeast Texas high school on Friday and opened fire, killing at least 10 people and terrorizing hundreds more, officials said.

-Nine students and one teacher were killed in the shooting at Santa Fe High School, according to several law enforcement sources who cautioned that the number could change.
+Two teachers and eight students were killed in the shooting at Santa Fe High School, officials said.
+Thirteen people were also injured, the FBI said Saturday.

 "Not only did he want to commit the shooting, he wanted to commit suicide," Abbott said.
 "He gave himself up.
 He didn't have the courage to commit suicide."